There is a health concern impacting half of the adult population in America¹. It’s hypertension, also known as high blood pressure.

 3. Get In That Fiber

 “You want to really focus on fiber,” says Acerra.
-“Dietary fiber is well associated with heart health and healthy blood pressure due to its cholesterol-lowering benefits, an ability to promote healthy weight, and it can reduce inflammation.”
+“Dietary fiber is well associated with heart health and healthy blood pressure due to its cholesterol-lowering benefits and ability to promote healthy weight, and it can reduce inflammation.”

 Studies have shown⁵ the benefits of fiber in your diet to also lower blood pressure.

-Not all fats are “bad,” warns Acerra.
-Your body needs particular fats to help it function.
+Not all fats are bad, warns Acerra.
+Your body needs a particular type of fat to help it function: omega-3 fats.

-“You want to focus in on healthy proteins like chicken, fish, nuts and seeds, and avoid high fat and processed meats to keep saturated fat levels low,” she says
+In order to get enough omega-3 fats, “You want to focus in on healthy proteins like chicken, fish, nuts and seeds, and avoid high-fat and processed meats to keep saturated fat levels low,” she says

 5. Limit Processed Foods, Sugar

-“Watch for those processed foods high in added sugars,” she says.
-“These can increase inflammation which can drive high blood pressure levels⁶.”
+“Watch for those processed foods high in added sugars and fat,” she says.
+“These can increase inflammation, which can drive high blood pressure levels⁶.”

 Your diet plays an important role in your blood pressure⁷ and healthy ranges, says Acerra.